udamir/youtrack-vscode/design/tasks/phase4-issue-editor.md

 - **Estimated Effort**: Medium
 - **Priority**: P0

-## Task 4.3: Implement Issue Preview Mode
+## Task 4.3: Extend the Preview Mode with Edit Capabilities
 - **ID**: TASK-4.3
-- **Description**: Create the preview mode for issue descriptions with markdown and Mermaid diagram support.
+- **Description**: Extend the preview mode from Task 2.5 with editing capabilities for issue and article content.
-- **Dependencies**: TASK-4.1
+- **Dependencies**: TASK-4.1, TASK-2.5
 - **Acceptance Criteria**:
-  - Integration with VSCode's markdown preview
+  - Integration with the existing preview functionality from Task 2.5
-  - Support for Mermaid diagrams in preview
-  - Interactive internal links in preview mode
+  - Edit button to switch from preview to edit mode
+  - Toggle between preview and edit modes
-  - Read-only view of issue content
+  - Visual indication of current mode (preview/edit)
-  - Support for issue description formatting
-  - Refresh action to update content from YouTrack
-- **Estimated Effort**: Medium
+- **Estimated Effort**: Small
 - **Priority**: P0

 ## Task 4.4: Implement Issue Edit Mode